spacemeshos/docs/docs/start/integration.md

 This mechanism allows Spacemesh to scale transaction throughput efficiently by achieving high throughput (i.e., big blocks per layer) with small messages (i.e., proposals that can be gossiped with low latency).
 Full blocks are never gossiped over the network in the course of protocol execution.
 Instead, each node deterministically computes the block for each layer on the basis of these proposals.

-A block also contains rewards for all miners that successfully submitted a valid, on-time proposal for the layer.
-Rewards are specified in _relative_ terms as a set of ATXs (i.e., the ATX for the eligible miner) and relative weights, and get _implicitly_ added to account balances when a layer is processed.
+A block also contains rewards for all smeshers who successfully submitted a valid, on-time proposal for the layer.
+Rewards are specified in _relative_ terms as a set of ATXs (i.e., the ATX for the eligible smesher) and relative weights, and get _implicitly_ added to account balances when a layer is processed.
 These implicitly-calculated rewards are added to the state database once a layer is processed.
 Block proposals are ephemeral while blocks and rewards are evergreen.

 ### Malfeasance